-Members may be rotated to use more convenient work lines or planes from the beginning to end of each assembly, or use a chord line from beginning to end of each continuous span unit.
+Permit members to be rotated to use more convenient work lines or planes from the beginning to end of each assembly, or use a chord line from beginning to end of each continuous span unit.
 Shop drawing details must accurately show all dimensions and elevations to assemble the members properly for drilling or reaming.